ory/elements/README.md

 component in the `src/stories` folder.

 Add a test to verify the component works correctly by creating a new file next to the component file with the same name and an added `*.spec.ts` extension.
-All tests are written in [Playwright](https://playwright.dev/) for component tests and E2E tests.
+All E2E and component tests are written in [Playwright](https://playwright.dev/).

 **Example Apps**